On the Double Copy for Spinning Matter: Two matter lines from the BCJ construction

 \section{Two matter lines from the BCJ construction}

-So far we have used the KLT double copy mostly to compute the $A_{n}$ amplitudes involving one matter line.
+So far we have used the KLT double copy mostly to compute the amplitudes $A_{n}$, i.e. those involving one matter line.
 To test the extent of the double copy it is important to include more matter lines transforming in the fundamental representation.
 In our case it will be enough to consider two matter lines of different flavours in order to make contact with the classical results mentioned in the introduction.
 These amplitudes lose many nice features of the $A_n$ amplitudes: For instance we cannot trivially remove the dilaton-axion propagation nor write the multipole expansion directly.
-We shall anyhow conclude that the relevant classical information is already contained in the $A_n$ amplitudes, as pointed out in e.g. \cite{Neill:2013wsa}, which we have used to remove the dilaton/axion from the classical perspective \cite{Bautista:2019tdr}.
+We shall anyhow conclude that the relevant classical information is already contained in the $A_n$ amplitudes, as pointed out in e.g. \cite{Neill:2013wsa}, which we have used to remove the dilaton/axion from the classical perspective in \cite{Bautista:2019tdr}.

-For more than one matter line a basis of amplitudes based on Dyck words was introduced by Melia \cite{Melia:2013bta,Melia:2013epa} and later refined by Johansson and Ochirov \cite{Johansson:2015oia,Melia:2015ika}.\footnote{This basis can be arranged to satisfy BCJ relations \cite{Johansson:2015oia,delaCruz:2015dpa} and consequently a KLT construction has been recently introduced in \cite{Brown:2018wss,Johansson:2019dnu}, see also \cite{delaCruz:2016wbr}.
-For loop level extensions of the colour basis see \cite{Ochirov:2019mtf,Kalin:2018thp}.} Since we only consider here two matter lines we choose to resort instead to the BCJ representation, thereby extending the approach of \cite{Luna:2017dtq}, see also \cite{delaCruz:2016wbr}.
+For more than one matter line a basis of amplitudes based on Dyck words was introduced by Melia \cite{Melia:2013bta,Melia:2013epa} and later refined by Johansson and Ochirov \cite{Johansson:2015oia,Melia:2015ika}.\footnote{The amplitudes in Melia basis satisfy a restricted set of BCJ relations \cite{Johansson:2015oia,delaCruz:2015dpa}, and consequently a \textit{generalized} KLT construction has been recently introduced in \cite{Brown:2018wss,Johansson:2019dnu}, see also \cite{delaCruz:2016wbr}.
+For loop level extensions of colour-kinematics duality in this context see \cite{Ochirov:2019mtf,Kalin:2018thp,Johansson:2017bfl,Kalin:2017oqr}.} Since we only consider here two matter lines we choose to resort instead to the BCJ representation, thereby extending the approach of \cite{Luna:2017dtq}.
+The equivalence between the approaches has been detailed, including spin-$\frac{1}{2}$ applications, in e.g. \cite{delaCruz:2016wbr}.

 Consider the two matter lines to have mass $m_a$ and $m_b$, and spin $s_a$ and $s_b$.
 For QCD scattering, the two massive particles have different flavours, and we restrict their spins to lie in $\left\{0,\frac{1}{2},1\right\}$.
 These amplitudes are defined by the Lagrangians provided in Section \ref{constructing the lagrangians}: For the spin-0 case we use the scalar QCD Lagrangian $(\ref{scalarqcd})$ with the removed quartic term as per our previous discussion; for spin-1 we use the $W-$boson model $(\ref{qcdW-boson})$ and for spin-$1/2$ we use the standard QCD Lagrangian for massive Dirac fermions $(\ref{qcdfermions})$. \\ Following the BCJ prescription we arrange the QCD amplitudes into a sum of the form